benkuper/BenTo/README.md

 ## The Download Zone

-Releases are on the release page.
+Releases are on the release page : https://github.com/benkuper/BenTo/releases

 You can find the bleeding edge version, compiled against latest commits here :

 - Linux (x64):  http://benjamin.kuperberg.fr/bento/download/BenTo-linux-x64-bleedingedge.AppImage
 - MacOS :  http://benjamin.kuperberg.fr/bento/download/BenTo-osx-bleedingedge.pkg
 - Windows (x64):  http://benjamin.kuperberg.fr/bento/download/BenTo-win-x64-bleedingedge.zip

 Additionally, you can download a set of example scripts that you can then use as Script Blocks in the software : http://benjamin.kuperberg.fr/bento/download/BenTo-Example-Scripts.zip